dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 * *Pages/Movies*: Create, Delete, Details, Edit, and Index.
 * *Data/RazorPagesMovieContext.cs*

+The created files are explained in the next tutorial.

-The scaffold process updates the *Program.cs* files.
-The following highlighted code is added to the *Program.cs* file:
+The scaffold process adds the following highlighted code to the *Program.cs* file:

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie60/Program.cs?name=snippet_all&highlight=1-3,9)]

-The updated files are explained in the next section.
+The *Program.cs* changes are explained later in this tutorial.

-<a name="pmc"></a>
+<a name="pmc6"></a>

 ## Create the initial database schema using EF's migration feature

 The migrations feature in Entity Framework Core provides a way to:

 * Create the initial database schema.
-* Incrementally update the database schema to keep it in sync with the application's data model.
+* Incrementally update the database schema to keep it in sync with the app's data model.
 Existing data in the database is preserved.

 # [Visual Studio](#tab/visual-studio)